NEFSC/READ-PSB-Marina/README.md

 Release Notes:
 1. West coast sanctuaries now compatible with Format data for NCEI boat.
 2. Some column name changes to files output from Format data for NCEI boat.
 3. Short user guide included for Format data for NCEI boat.
+4. Aggregate data daily and hourly boat behavior with checkboxes was fixed
+5. Aggregate data daily and hourly boat text changed so language for choosing partial hours is more clear
+6. Bug fix for minke portion of Aggregate data daily and hourly boat

 **Base Marina 1.00.00**